Liu-group/AutoSolvate/docs/tutorial.rst

    Especially in this step, it is important to know where your job is running!

    * If you run the autosolvate commands in the command line without any flags for job submission, they will run *on the head node without entering a queue*.
-The administator will likely cancel your job if you are using HPC resource.
+The administrator will likely cancel your job if you are using HPC resource.
    * If you use the -r flag, they will run *on the head node* as a sander job *in the queue.*
    * If you do not use the -r flag, but call the autosolvate command in your own submit script, they will run *on a compute node in the queue* with whatever settings you designate.
 If you are running QMMM, this is also where you will load Terachem for the QM part.

 Step 3: Microsolvated cluster extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The last step is extracting a cluster from the previous results that can be used for microsolvation.
 In the QMMM above, the solute is treated with QM and the explicit solvent molecules are treated with MM.
 In this step, a cluster will be extracted from the QMMM box so that the cluster can be treated with QM.
-The explicitly solvated cluster will be surrounded by implicit solvent, and we refer to the implicit + explict combination as microsolvation.
+The explicitly solvated cluster will be surrounded by implicit solvent, and we refer to the implicit + explicit combination as microsolvation.

 To extract the cluster from the final QMMM results, use the following command: